Short-term rental businesses via online platforms in ThailandKommentare deaktiviert für Short-term rental businesses via online platforms in Thailand

-As part of the steady economic recovery from the COVID-19 crisis, Thailand is gradually attracting tourists back into the country.
-Due to the increased number of visitors, short-term rentals through platforms such as Airbnb, including daily rentals, are in high demand, encouraging villa and condominium owners to set up short-term rentals by allowing tourists to stay in their properties.
-However, it is important to understand the legal implications of setting up short-term rentals in Thailand as a host.
+As the economy recovers from the COVID-19 crisis, Thailand is again attracting more and more tourists to the country.
+Visitor numbers are increasing, and short-term rental businesses through platforms such as Airbnb, including daily rentals via other online platforms, are gradually becoming more popular, encouraging villa and apartment owners to set up short-term rentals to allow tourists to stay in their properties.

 If you have any questions related to property in Thailand, please do not hesitate to contact us at [email protected]